Core Concepts

 | Compare | Equal, Greater Than, Less Than | Comparisons returning true/false |

-| Logic | And, Or, Not | Boolean logic |
+| Logic | And, Or, Not, Negate | Boolean and numeric logic |

-| Values | Literal, Random Int, Random Float | Constants and random values |
+| Values | Literal, Get Variable, Set Variable | Constants and named variables |

 | Properties | Get Property, Set Property | Read/write data on objects |